 ICO is a third-person action-adventure game developed by Team ICO and originally published by Sony Computer Entertainment for the PlayStation 2 in 2001.
-Players control the eponymous Ico, a young boy with horns who is imprisoned inside an immense stone castle by other members of his own tribe.
-Ico soon encounters Yorda, a mysterious girl who has also been trapped, and together they attempt to escape the castle and its shadowy inhabitants.
+Players control the eponymous Ico, a young boy with horns who is imprisoned inside an immense stone castle by members of his own village, who believe his horns to be a curse.
+There, Ico encounters Yorda, a mysterious girl who has also been trapped, and together they attempt to escape the castle and its shadowy inhabitants.
 Designed and directed by Fumito Ueda, ICO is the first game developed by the Team ICO studio and was originally planned to be released for the first PlayStation; after several delays, the decision was made to transition development onto Sony's new PlayStation 2 hardware.

 A novelization of the game was written by Japanese author Miyabe Miyuki and released in Japan in 2004.
 An English translation of the novel was released by Viz Media on July 19, 2011.